radoslavovm/MIPS2024/README.md

 - [] As part of the new job, create an output that provides all of the noncompliant cases, and the necessary information to submit an addendum.
   Add documentation on these results.

+- [] Addendum query currently is only checking for compliance, not a case where the addendum might exclude the report. we need to accomodate for this somehow.

 Add links in this read me to all of the measure documentation